Canadian Professional Rodeo Association: Organization

-The CFR is the ultimate event of the tour.
-Throughout Canada, it is considered the top national championship of professional rodeo, and since 2018, it is held annually in Red Deer, Alberta.
+The CFR is the ultimate event of the organization.
+Throughout Canada, it is considered the top national championship of professional rodeo.
 The CFR's top award amount is one of the largest in Canadian rodeo, totaling $1.65 million.
 The top 12 competitors from the sanctioned events are selected for the CFR each year.
-The CFR runs for six days each season.
-Since that same year, FloRodeo, owned by FloSports, has live-streamed CPRA events.
-“We’re excited about broadening our reach through our new partnership with FloSports,” said Canadian Professional Rodeo Association General Manager Jeff Robson.
-“The opportunity to live stream the Finning Canada Pro Tour rodeos and both our finals – the Grass Roots Final and the Canadian Finals Rodeo – will provide welcome exposure for our sport and expand access for our fans."
+The CFR ran for six days each season.
+From 2018 through 2022, FloRodeo, owned by FloSports, had live-streamed CPRA events.
+"We're excited about broadening our reach through our new partnership with FloSports," said Canadian Professional Rodeo Association General Manager Jeff Robson.
+"The opportunity to live stream the Finning Canada Pro Tour rodeos and both our finals – the Grass Roots Final and the Canadian Finals Rodeo – will provide welcome exposure for our sport and expand access for our fans."
 Annually, the rodeo features one of the nation's largest prize purses—$1.65 million—and accepts the top 12 money-earners from the CPRA rodeo season.
-Over six days, FloRodeo will capture some of rodeo's top athletes competing through six rounds to determine each of the seven event winners, a high-point, and an all-around champion.
+Over six days, FloRodeo captured some of rodeo's top athletes competing through six rounds to determine each of the seven event winners, a high-point, and an all-around champion.

 In 2017 and 2018, it was announced that the CPRA champions would receive an exemption to The American Rodeo Semi-Finals.

+In 2023, The Cowboy Channel Canada signed a multi-year agreement with the CPRA to telecast and stream their major events, including the CFR, through 2027.

+That same year, it was announced that the CFR would be returning to Edmonton by 2024, with the CFR held at Rogers Place.
+It will be held there through 2026.
+The traditional six performances were shrunk to five performances, and the CFR is now held in early October, a full month earlier than ever in its history.

 There are many rodeo associations sanctioning rodeos in a particular city or area in Canada that operate under the precepts of the CPRA.
 One such rodeo association is the British Columbia Rodeo Association.